 Moran refreshed his skills as an informant handler.
 He took the MI5 three-week UKP4 course in how to recruit and work with a counter terrorism or domestic extremist Covert Human Intelligence Sources (CHIS).

 MI5 was picking up the bill for the new BTP unit.
-It’s other role was in directing the informants that Moran and his experienced co-handler, detective constable Jim Burgess, recruited.
+Its other role was directing the informants recruited by Moran and his experienced co-handler, detective constable Jim Burgess.

 Burgess had completed the Metropolitan police source development unit course which he described as “a bit more psychological and looking at how to target specific individuals.”